Fuljar Soda: Preparation

+While the mint, ginger, and green chili combination is classic, Fuljar Soda has other variations.

-The "Volcanic" Effect: The shot glass containing the concentrated mixture is then dropped into the larger glass of soda.
-This immediately causes a vigorous fizzing and frothing reaction, often overflowing the glass, resembling a small volcanic eruption.
+The shot glass containing the concentrated mixture is then dropped into the larger glass of soda.
+This causes a vigorous fizzing and frothing reaction, often overflowing the glass, resembling a small volcanic eruption.
 The drink is meant to be consumed quickly, ideally in one gulp, while it is still actively fizzing.

-Variations

-While the mint, ginger, and green chili combination is classic, Fuljar Soda has seen numerous variations to cater to different tastes.These include: